Martin8156/Computer-Application-for-Team-Formation-in-Capstone-Design/README.md

 - Clone the repo
 - Cd into CAP25 root direcotry
 - Run "npm install" to install Node.js/JavaScript dependencies
-- On mac, create a venv and  run "pip install -r requirements.txt" to download Python dependencies to your virtual environment
+- On mac, create a venv and  run "pip install -r requirements.txt" to download Python dependencies to your virtual environment.
+Note: application was tested on Python 3.13.2
 - Enter the command ./start.bat if on windows or ./start.sh if on mac.
 These scripts will run the backend server in the background and the frontend in the foreground on the same terminal

 # Current Issues